tribalthirst/tribalthirst/src/ux/content/posts/avoiding-death-marches-on-software-projects.md

   - "project-management"

 ---
-{{<featuredimage>}}{{</featuredimage>}}
+{{<featuredimage>}}Do you see the desolation after the death march.
+Is your team forever singed.
+Alkali burned trees in Yellowstone National Park.{{</featuredimage>}}
 The [death march](http://www.amazon.com/The-Mythical-Man-Month-Engineering-Anniversary/dp/0201835959) towards the release date has begun.
 The email just went out to ask for "volunteers" to put in a few extra hours this weekend to complete a couple rounds of testing before sending it over the wall for user testing.
 The project manager is trying to herd cats to get a complete status before the leadership team goes on "holiday".
 The developers are questioning why leadership isn't going to be in on the weekend and what does volunteer mean anyways.
-It will be frowned upon if they don't show up.\[featured-image single\_newwindow="false"\]Do you see the desolation after the death march.
-Is your team forever singed.
-Alkali burned trees in Yellowstone National Park.\[/featured-image\]
+It will be frowned upon if they don't show up.

 Unfortunately, this story is one that I have seen replayed constantly.
 Only the names of the people involved change.
 Reason is thrown out the window for most projects when there is a fixed release date.
 Pizza sales and coffee intake increase.
 Dissatisfaction rises within the team leaving many scarred for a long time.
 When the software ships, it is at a significantly poorer quality.